Evidence · Not Marketing

 • External replication is invited.
 Contact us to receive the full brief text and scoring rubric.

-The free Pulse tier takes 15 minutes and costs nothing.
-One brief, one verified output — you'll have a direct comparison data point in under an hour.
+The free Idea Signal costs nothing.
+One brief, one verified output — you'll have a direct comparison data point in under 1 hour.